exercism/python/exercises/practice/collatz-conjecture/.articles/performance/content.md

 ## Benchmarks

 To benchmark the approaches, we wrote a [small benchmark application][benchmark-application] using the [`timeit`][timeit] library.
-These test were run in windows 11, using Python 3.11.1.
+These tests were run in windows 11, using Python 3.11.1.

 ```
 Steps with recursion : 4.1499966755509377e-05